JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(str.substring(4, 10)); // Output: "Script"

-1. Argument order is automatically corrected: If you call substring(10, 4), it will be treated as substring(4, 10).
+1. Argument order is automatically adjusted: If substring(10, 4) is specified, it is automatically interpreted as substring(4, 10).

-2. Negative values are ignored: Any negative argument is treated as 0.
+2. Negative values are ignored: If a negative value is provided, it is treated as 0.

 let str = "JavaScript";